dlcs/dlcs-net/DLCS.Mock/Generated-Docs/Role.md

 ### aliases

-If the DLCS acquires roles from the customer, they might have different names
+If the DLCS acquires roles from the customer, they might have different names, or change over time.
+This allows a customer to release one role name via a roleprovider but use a different name within the DLCS.

 |domain|range|readonly|writeonly|